-Rewards are meant to be exclusive offers that the general public won’t be able to get: a signed copy of your book with a personalized note, bookmarks featuring the cover or character art, or getting named on the dedication page.
+Rewards are meant to be exclusive offers that the general public won’t be able to get: a special edition cover that won't be distributed later on, exclusive character art, or the chance to name a character.
 These are things that won’t cost you too much but add great value to your rewards.

 Give people a chance to be part of the process.
-Create rewards that give people a behind-the-scenes peek: a copy of an early draft or early cover art, character studies from your novel, or an opportunity to name a character in the book.
+Create rewards that give people a behind-the-scenes peek: a copy of an early draft or character studies from your novel.

 Keep the hard costs low but the value high.
-Things like bookmarks and copies of early character studies have a very low cost but offer supporters a high value.
+Things like bookmarks and copies of early character studies have a very low cost to produce and won't add hefty shipping costs but offer supporters a high value.

 Finally, ask people for help!
-Ask your readers, friends, and family what they’d like to receive as a reward.
+Ask friends, family, and readers what they’d like to receive as a reward.
 These are the people that will be supporting your campaign, so make sure your rewards are built for them.